Chicken Manure: Turning Waste Into Quality Fertilizer

-Turkey farms produce as much (and possibly more) manure than commercial chicken farms.
+Turkey farms produce as much (and possibly more) organic matter in the form of manure than commercial chicken farms.
 Turkey manure is very similar in composition to chicken.

 Duck and goose farms also produce high-quality fertilizer.
 Duck poop fertilizer may be found in smaller quantities than commercial chicken manure.

 Goose and duck poop may also be found in the wild, but be careful gathering it from near lakes or ponds.
-Wild birds are more likely to be carrying salmonella or E.coli, so it may not be worth the risk.
+Wild birds are more likely to be carrying salmonella or E.coli in their organic matter waste, so it may not be worth the risk.

 Birds like guinea hens, pheasants, and the like are also raised for food or feathers.
 Depending on their feed, the nutritional value of the manure may vary.

 So don’t limit yourself to just chicken manure.
-There’s other fowl which produce fine, compostable fertilizer too!
+There are other fowl that produce fine, compostable fertilizer too!

 How To Use Chicken Fertilizer

-There’s many different ways to use chicken poop in the garden.
+There are many different ways to use chicken poop in the vegetable garden.
 Let’s explore some of the options.

 Chicken Manure As Fertilizer

 If you wish to maximize poultry litter nutrient value, you’ll need to use it while fresh.
-It can be used in sheet-layered or lasagna-bed gardens.
+It can be used as organic matter in sheet-layered or lasagna-bed gardens.